freenas/freenas-docs/userguide/sharing.rst

-* :ref:`SMB <Windows (SMB) Shares>`: Server Message Block shares, also known as Common Internet File System (CIFS) shares, are accessible by Windows, Mac OS X, Linux, and BSD computers.
+* :ref:`SMB <Windows (SMB) Shares>`: Server Message Block shares, also known as Common Internet File System (CIFS) shares, are accessible by Windows, macOS, Linux, and BSD computers.
 Access is slower than an NFS share due to the single-threaded design of Samba.
-SMB provides more configuration options than NFS and is a good choice on a network for Windows systems.
+SMB provides more configuration options than NFS and is the best choice on a network for Windows or Mac systems.
 However, it is a poor choice if the CPU on the %brand% system is limited; if the CPU is maxed out, upgrade the CPU or consider another type of share.